-Any person or group wishing to make a 5-minute Deputation to the Committee meeting regarding a matter listed on this agenda for consideration must first complete an application form.
+Any person or group wishing to make a 5-minute Deputation to Council regarding a matter listed on this agenda for consideration must first complete an application form.
 For more information about making a deputation, or to obtain an application form, please telephone 9550 3787 or visit the City's website www.mandurah.wa.gov.au.